Vauxhall XVR: Specifications

+The lone fully functional XVR was powered by a few different front mid-mounted engines during its existence.
+As the intended fitment was still undergoing testing, the XVR was fitted with a used 1.5-litre four, cleaned up and repainted, for the Geneva Motor Show.
+Once the 2.3-litre slant-four was ready, a tuned pre-production example of the variant model which was later used in the Vauxhall VX4/90 was installed.
+Upper management then decreed that development work be halted and had a 2.0-litre slant-four in standard trim replaced the car as it entered the show circuit.
+This engine produces around 100 bhp.

 The suspension was fully independent in the front and rear, and there were disc brakes at all four corners.
-The slant four engine was a pre-production model which was later used in the Vauxhall VX4/90.
-The XVR was able to reach a top speed of over 100 mph.
+With the 2-litre engine, the XVR was able to reach a top speed of over 100 mph.

 Design

 The design team for the XVR was directed by David Jones and also included Wayne Cherry, John Taylor, Leo Pruneau, and Judd Holcombe.
 The looks were inspired by the concept car by Chevrolet, the Mako Shark II which was introduced in 1965.
 The design incorporates the Mako Shark's split windscreen, pop up headlamps, and gull wing doors.